-If you're encountering a warning notification regarding links, please note that external links are not permitted in promotional emails, and Udemy course links cannot be sent in announcements.
+If you're encountering a warning notification regarding links, please note that external links are not permitted in promotional emails, and Udemy course links cannot be sent in educational announcements.
 Please remove these links and try again.

-If you don't have any external links, the announcement and promotional email editor may be mistaking a string of text with a period in the middle as a link.
+If you don't have any external links, the educational announcement and promotional email editor may be mistaking a string of text with a period in the middle as a link.
 Removing any unnecessary punctuation, and ensuring there's a space after every period, may resolve this.
 For example, the text "Here's a great deal.My course is only $15." could trigger the external link warning, because of "deal.My".

 Occasionally false warnings for links can also occur when a promotional email or announcement is copied and pasted from another source (Microsoft Word, Google Doc, etc.).
 We recommend instructors compose the notification using the text editor, as embedded formatting may cause unexpected issues.
-Pasting the copy into the announcement and promotional email tool with no formatting intact, may also resolve the problem.
+Pasting the copy into the text editor tool with no formatting intact may also resolve the issue.

 Ensure that you are not attempting to send a promotional email to any free courses you're teaching.
 Promotional emails are not permitted to be sent to free courses.